-The Undergraduate Research Support Office (URS) provides grants and assistantships for undergraduate research projects, creative arts projects, travel to research conferences, and summer research programs.
+The Undergraduate Research Support Office (URS) promotes undergraduate research at Duke through workshops, the annual Visible Thinking Symposium, funding independent research, assistantships and conferences and by providing support for summer research programs.
 See the complete list of URS programs.

 Additional research opportunities and support are available directly through the departments and institutes of Duke University.
 See More Opportunities.

 Academic Dean, Trinity College of Arts and Sciences

 I grew up in Massachusetts, received a BA in Social Sciences at Hampshire College, and then earned my MA and Ph.D in Early American History at University of Maryland, College Park.
 The focus of my scholarship was the colonial and 19th-century plantation societies of Louisiana and the complicated (and often contentious) political, economic and social relationships between the African, Anglo, French, Spanish and Creole peoples of this region.
 Before I came to Duke, I taught History and Latin American Studies at the North Carolina School of Science and Math and spent a semester in Denmark on a Fulbright grant.
 I have advised students on social science research projects with a cross-cultural focus, and I am particularly interested in supporting student research across a wide range of disciplines and methodologies.
 I live in Durham with my husband, a fearless cat, an anxious dog, and, occasionally, my daughter, who is a student at NYU.